24 Breathtaking Waterfalls You’ll Find in Oregon

 - Popularity: This is one of the most popular summertime destinations on the Oregon Coast.
 During the colder months, however, it’s equally lovely and much less crowded.

-- Directions: Located just five miles south of Cannon Beach, Hug Point State Recreation Site boasts easy access to the beach, as well as a designated parking lot, restrooms, and picnic area.
+- Directions: Located just five miles south of Cannon Beach, Hug Point State Recreation Site offers easy beach access, a designated parking lot, restrooms, and a picnic area.

-- Fun Fact: Once accessible only by stagecoach, visitors can actually visit the old stagecoach trail, which also boasts an incredible view of Cannon Beach’s iconic Haystack Rock!
+- Fun Fact: Once accessible only by stagecoach, the old stagecoach trail is now open to visitors.
+It boasts an incredible view of Cannon Beach’s iconic Haystack Rock!

-- Location: Short Sand Beach is located within Oswald West State Park, named by Travel + Leisure as one of the 50 Best Parks Around the U.S.
+- Location: Short Sand Beach is within Oswald West State Park, which Travel + Leisure named one of the 50 Best Parks Around the U.S.

 - Fun Fact: During high tide, the waterfall at Short Sand Beach empties straight into the ocean.

-- Directions: Drive to the parking lot at Oswald West State Park, Arch Cape, OR, 97102.
+- Directions: Drive to the Oswald West State Park, Arch Cape, OR, 97102 parking lot.
 The Short Sand Beach Trail is an easy half-mile stroll from the parking lot to the beach.

-You’ll find the glorious oasis that is Short Sand Beach at Oswald West State Park, a stunning spot on the northern Oregon Coast.
-With 2,484 acres stretching four miles along the coastline, this park has a lot to offer, though it often gets overlooked for its neighbor to the south, Cannon Beach.
+You’ll find the glorious oasis of Short Sand Beach at Oswald West State Park, a stunning spot on the northern Oregon Coast.
+With 2,484 acres stretching four miles along the coastline, this park has much to offer, though it often gets overlooked for its neighbor to the south, Cannon Beach.

 Top Waterfalls near Bend

-The Deschutes National Forest envelopes Bend like a hug, and within this region there are some truly epic waterfalls to chase; these are falls that give some of the Columbia River Gorge’s finest a run for their money!
-And in the spring when heavy rains douse the PNW, Bend’s falls flow faster and more picturesque than ever.
+The Deschutes National Forest envelopes Bend like a hug, and within this region, there are some genuinely epic waterfalls to chase; these are falls that give some of the Columbia River Gorge’s finest a run for their money!
+And when heavy rains douse the PNW in the spring, Bend’s falls flow faster and more picturesque than ever.

 - Location: The Tumalo Falls Day Use Area within Deschutes National Forest.
 From Bend, you’ll travel 11.6 miles west on Skyliner's Road (4601), then 2.6 miles west on Forest Road 4603.

-- Know Before You Go: This is a very popular site that offers beautiful views of Tumalo Falls just minutes from the trailhead.
-There are places for picnicking and access to hiking and mountain biking trails, but the area can be quite crowded on nice days.
+- Know Before You Go: This is a very popular site with beautiful views of Tumalo Falls, just minutes from the trailhead.
+There are places for picnics and access to hiking and mountain-biking trails, but the area can be quite crowded on nice days.
 The Day Use Area requires a $5/vehicle permit, which can be purchased on-site.

 - Stats: The Tumalo Falls Trail features several beautiful waterfalls and scenic overlooks.

-While the Columbia River Gorge tends to steal the spotlight in terms of waterfall chasing in Oregon, the Deschutes National Forest is another waterfall treasure trove.
+While the Columbia River Gorge tends to steal the spotlight in terms of waterfall chasing in Oregon, the Deschutes National Forest is another treasure trove of waterfalls.
 Located in Central Oregon, this #pnwonderland spans 1.6 million acres and includes a variety of landscapes, ecosystems… and waterfalls.

 - Location: The heart of the High Desert of Central Oregon.

-- Did You Know: Paulina Falls is actually two separate waterfalls.
+- Did You Know: Paulina Creek Falls is actually two separate waterfalls.

 - Know Before You Go: The Paulina Falls Trail is open seasonally beginning in June, and you’ll need to purchase a vehicle permit ($5) before visiting; permits are not sold on-site.

-Another glorious cascade found in the Deschutes National Forest, Paulina Falls might be the biggest surprise in the High Desert of Central Oregon.
-Because not only does this waterfall seem to materialize in the midst of volcanic cliffs and severe geological formations, but it also consists of a duo of falls that rushes 80 feet off a jagged outcrop and into the rocks below.
+Another glorious cascade found in the Deschutes National Forest, this time in the Paulina Falls Day Use Area, Paulina Creek Falls, might be the biggest surprise in the High Desert of Central Oregon.
+Not only does this waterfall seem to materialize in the midst of volcanic cliffs and severe geological formations, but it also consists of a pair of falls that plunge 80 feet from a jagged outcrop into the rocks below.

 Summary